Islamic State 'Beatle' guilty of all charges in US hostage deaths

 In his closing argument, prosecutor Raj Parekh told the jury the government had proved that Elsheikh, Kotey and Emwazi "grew up together, radicalized together, fought as high-ranking IS fighters together and tortured and terrorized hostages together."

-"What these horrific crimes left behind is a legacy of brutal killings and shattered families," he said.
+"What these horrific crimes left behind is a legacy of brutal killings and shattered families," Parekh said.

 © 2022 AFP